 🍽️ Accommodation, tavernas & cafés

-Perhaps one of the most beautiful beaches of the entire Dodecanese archipelago: The beach of Platis Gialos in the very northwest of the island is a dream in turquoise blue and the most popular and most visited beach of Lipsi.
+Perhaps one of the most beautiful beaches in the entire Dodecanese archipelago: Platis Gialos Beach, located in the far northwest of the island, is a turquoise-blue dream and the most popular and most visited beach on Lipsi.

-The journey along the north coast to the bay alone is an experience in itself.
-From afar, you can see the sea in the bay sparkling blue – an almost Caribbean backdrop!
-Tamarisk trees provide sufficient shade on the bright sandy beach, while the shore area slopes so gently that you can walk meters into the sea.
+The drive along the north coast to the bay is an experience in itself.
+From a distance, you can see the sea in the bay sparkling a gorgeous blue—an almost Caribbean-like backdrop!
+Tamarisk trees provide ample shade on the bright sandy beach, while the shoreline slopes so gently that you can walk several meters into the sea.

-For our little daughter, Platis Gialos was probably the Lipsi Highlight par excellence – so we had to plan a swim stop here every day.
-If you want to swim, you have to walk further out, but you will definitely get your money’s worth.
+For our little one, Platis Gialos was probably the highlight of Lipsi, so we had to plan a swim stop here every day.
+If you want to swim, you have to walk further out, but it’s definitely worth it.

-In June, the beach was already well visited, but not overcrowded.
-Especially in the afternoon it emptied noticeably.
-Every now and then a duck family stops by, which has their home here on the beach – maybe there are still a few breadcrumbs with one or the other beach towel.
+In June, the beach was already well-visited but not overcrowded.
+It noticeably emptied out, especially in the afternoon.
+Every now and then, a family of ducks stops by—they’ve made their home here on the beach—perhaps hoping to find a few breadcrumbs on one beach towel or another.

-The Tavern of Platis Gialos above the beach we tested for lunch and found it to be good, even if you have to be patient with the service, especially at peak times.
-The food was homemade and tasty, the prices very fair.
+We tried the Platis Gialos tavern above the beach for lunch and found it to be good, even if you’ll need a bit of patience with the service, especially during peak hours.
+The food was homemade and delicious, and the prices were very fair.

-After your visit to the beach of Platis Gialos, it is worth taking a short detour to the Moschato Bay in the northwest of the island.
-The deeply cut bay with its natural harbour is primarily used by fishermen and offers an excellent photo motif, especially in the late afternoon with its blue and white chapel Agios Ioannis Theologos and the silvery-green olive trees!
+After your visit to Platis Gialos Beach, it’s worth making a quick detour to Moschato Bay in the northwest of the island.
+The deeply indented bay with its natural harbor is primarily used by fishermen and, especially in the late afternoon, offers an excellent photo opportunity with its blue-and-white Agios Ioannis Theologos chapel and the silvery-green olive trees!

-💡 Archipelagos on Lipsi: The Institute for Marine Conservation Archipelagos has set up a rescue station for marine animals on Lipsi, which is unique in Greece.
-Here, injured and sick dolphins, seals and sea turtles found in Greek waters are nursed back to health.
-During their recovery, the animals live in the protected Vroulia Bay – almost like in a natural hospital in the sea.
-The center works entirely with solar energy and shows how sustainable animal welfare works.
-After their healing, the animals are released back into the wild.
+💡 Archipelagos on Lipsi: The Archipelagos Institute for Marine Conservation has established a marine animal rescue center on Lipsi that is unique in Greece.
+Here, injured and sick dolphins, seals, and sea turtles found in Greek waters are nursed back to health.
+During their recovery, the animals live in the protected Vroulia Bay—essentially like a natural hospital in the sea.
+The center operates entirely on solar energy and demonstrates how sustainable animal welfare works.
+Once healed, the animals are released back into the wild.
 The station serves as a model for similar projects worldwide and is not open to the public.

-In the southwest of the island lies the lonely Kimisi Bay with its pebble beach and emerald waters.
-A concrete track leads down to the beach, but is not completely passable for vehicles.
-It’s best to park a little above and walk the last bit down to the beach.
+In the southwest of the island lies the secluded bay of Kimisi with its pebble beach and emerald-green water.
+A concrete road leads down to the beach, but it is not fully passable by vehicles.
+It’s best to park a little way up and walk the last stretch down to the beach.

-Here you will also find the small white one on the left Kato Kimissi Chapel, which was unfortunately closed for our visit.
-Just below the chapel is a hidden moss-covered spring where you can refresh yourself a little before or after the hike.
+Here, on your left, you’ll also find the small white chapel of Kato Kimissi, which was unfortunately closed during our visit.
+Just below the chapel lies a hidden, moss-covered spring where you can refresh yourself a bit before or after the hike.

-To the right of Kimissi beach, follow the paved path for about 900 meters.
-The hiking trail above the coast is picturesquely laid out and the views of the offshore islands are simply fantastic!
+To the right of Kimissi Beach, follow the paved path for about 900 meters.
+The hiking trail above the coast is picturesque, and the views of the offshore islands are simply fantastic!

-After a leisurely 30 minutes you will reach the Pano Kimissi Church, which used to be inhabited by monks.
-We were lucky and were able to take a look inside.
+After a leisurely 30-minute walk, you’ll reach the Pano Kimissi Church, which was once inhabited by monks.
+We were lucky enough to take a peek inside.
 Light a candle and leave a small donation.
-On the square in front of the church, you can take a break and unpack your picnic – a truly wonderful place of silence with a view of the deep blue Aegean Sea.
+On the church’s forecourt, you can take a break and unpack your picnic—a truly wonderful place of tranquility overlooking the deep-blue Aegean Sea.

-While on other Greek islands the sun loungers are close together, on Lipsi they decided against commercial beach use years ago.
-This means: You bring your own umbrella and beach towel if necessary.
-In this way, the beautiful beaches of the island remain natural.
-We’ll tell you which ones we liked best here:
+While on other Greek islands the sun loungers are packed tightly together, Lipsi decided years ago against commercial beach use.
+That means: If needed, bring your own umbrella and beach towel.
+This way, the island’s beautiful beaches remain untouched.
+Here’s which ones we liked best:

 Platis Gialos

-For many people, Platis Gialos Beach is the most beautiful beach on the island of Lipsi.
-Light sand and turquoise blue water provide a Caribbean flair here.
-Through the offshore sandbank you can walk meters into the sea.
-The beach is especially popular with families with children and is very frequented in summer.
-All information can be found under point #3.
+For many, Platis Gialos Beach is the most beautiful beach on the island of Lipsi.
+Light sand and turquoise-blue water give it a Caribbean vibe.
+Thanks to the sandbar just offshore, you can walk meters out into the sea.
+The beach is especially popular with families with children and gets very crowded in the summer.
+You can find all the details under point #3.

 Lientou Beach

-The urban beach of Lipsi is only five minutes away from the waterfront and is therefore always very busy.
-The shallow sandy beach with crystal clear water and some shady tamarisk trees is particularly popular with families with children.
-Practical: changing rooms are available, as well as a Seatrack for people with walking difficulties.
-Opposite you will find a café bar in the Aphrodite Hotel for a little refreshment in between.
+Lipsi’s town beach is just five minutes from the waterfront promenade and is therefore always very busy.
+The shallow sandy beach with crystal-clear water and a few shady tamarisk trees is especially popular with families with children.
+Convenient: Changing rooms are available, as well as a Seatrack for people with limited mobility.
+Across the street, at the Aphrodite Hotel, you’ll find a café-bar for a quick refreshment.

 Kampos Beach

-This narrow sandy beach with crystal clear water and some shady tamarisk trees was almost deserted when we visited.
-Nevertheless, it is a perfect alternative to Lientou Beach if it is too crowded.
+This narrow sandy beach with crystal-clear water and a few shady tamarisk trees was virtually deserted during our visit.
+Nevertheless, it’s a perfect alternative to Lientou Beach if the latter happens to be too crowded.

 Katsadia Beach

-A beautiful golden sandy beach with a shallow shore area, which also has shady trees.
-Katsadia is a popular anchorage for sailors and on site you will find a beach bar, albeit quite expensive.
+A beautiful golden sandy beach with a shallow shoreline, which also features shade-providing trees.
+Katsadia is a popular anchorage for sailors, and there is a beach bar on site, though it is quite pricey.

 Tourkomnima Beach

-Together with the Xerokambos Beach it forms a charming coastal strip in the far east of the island.
-The three pebble beaches have crystal clear waters and are great for swimming and snorkeling.
+Together with Xerokambos Beach, it forms a charming stretch of coastline at the very eastern tip of the island.
+The three pebble beaches have crystal-clear water and are wonderful for swimming and snorkeling.

-The focal point is the pretty blue and white church of Agios Nikolaos on a rocky outcrop by the sea.
-You will find such photogenic gems scattered all over the island – this is one of our favourite chapels.
-In the hinterland there are some summer houses and holiday villas.
-These beaches are also completely natural – there is no operator on site.
+The highlight is the pretty blue-and-white Agios Nikolaos Church perched on a rocky outcrop by the sea.
+You’ll find such photogenic gems all over the island—this chapel is one of our favorites.
+In the hinterland, there are a few summer homes and vacation villas.
+These beaches are also completely untouched—there are no on-site operators.

 Chochlakoura Beach

-This stone beach scores with crystal clear water, shady tamarisk trees and sandy seabed.
-Due to the stony entry, bathing shoes are recommended.
-Our tip: If you follow the path to the right of the beach a little further, you will reach some lonely bays with interesting caves and rock formations.
+This rocky beach boasts crystal-clear water, shady tamarisk trees, and a sandy seabed.
+Due to the rocky entry, water shoes are recommended.
+Our tip: If you follow the path to the right of the beach a little further, you’ll reach several secluded coves with interesting caves and rock formations.

-💡 Pilgrimage site on Lipsi: On the way to Chochlakoura Beach you will pass the church Panagia tou Charou (Our Lady of Death), one of the most important places of worship on the island.
-The miraculous icon depicts the Mother of God with a crucifix and is now located in the main church of Agios Ioannis Theologos.
-The miracle of the lilies makes this church special: since 1943, wilted lilies have bloomed again in front of the icon every year on 23 August – an inexplicable phenomenon that is celebrated at the big church consecration festival.
-The three-day festival attracts believers from all over the region and symbolizes the endless circle of life for the residents.
+💡 Pilgrimage site on Lipsi: On the way to Chochlakoura Beach, you’ll pass the Church of Panagia tou Charou (Our Lady of Death), one of the island’s most significant places of worship.
+The miraculous icon depicts the Virgin Mary holding a crucifix and is now housed in the main church of Agios Ioannis Theologos.
+The miracle of the lilies makes this church special: Since 1943, wilted lilies have bloomed again in front of the icon every year on August 23—an inexplicable phenomenon celebrated during the grand church festival.
+The three-day festival attracts believers from across the region and symbolizes the endless cycle of life for the locals.

-In the summer months, Captain Yannis offers a day trip to five small islands around Lipsi with his sailboat Rena, stopping at the islands of Makronisi, Aspronisi, Tiganakia, Agrelousa and Arki.
-The latter is the only inhabited island, the others are pure swimming stops.
+During the summer months, Captain Yannis offers a trip to five small islands around Lipsi aboard his sailboat Rena.
+Stops include the islands of Makronisi, Aspronisi, Tiganakia, Agrelousa, and Arki.
+The latter is the only inhabited island; the others are purely for swimming.

-Special highlights of the tour are swimming in the turquoise lagoon of Tiganakia and the beautiful Aspronisia Beach – both real postcard motifs!
-Afterwards we continue to the island of Arki.
-With its almost 80 inhabitants, it is a true gem among the Greek islands.
+Special highlights of the tour include swimming in the turquoise-blue lagoon of Tiganakia and the beautiful beach of Aspronisia—both true postcard scenes!
+Afterward, the tour continues to the island of Arki.
+With just under 80 residents, it is a true gem among the Greek islands.
 You can enjoy a delicious lunch at the local taverns before heading back.

-Tours depart from the port of Lipsi from 10:30 AM (return around 6:00 PM) and cost from €45 per person including snacks and drinks.
-At the harbor you will find the agency Lipsi the Rena, which runs the so-called “5 Islands Tour”.
-A field report on the Lipsi Excursion can be found here: agreekoddity
+The tours depart from the port of Lipsi at 10:30 a.m. (return around 6:00 p.m.) and cost from €45 per person, including snacks and drinks.
+At the port, you’ll find the agency Lipsi the Rena, which runs the so-called “5 Islands Tour.”
+A review of the Lipsi excursion can be found here: agreekoddity

 #7 Activities on Lipsi

-A special experience on Lipsi is offered by the two dear hosts Caite and Chris on the beach of Katsadia.
-On their farm property, they have created a wonderful refuge where you can immerse yourself in the culinary delights of Greek and Mediterranean cuisine.
+A special experience on Lipsi is offered by the two lovely hosts, Caite and Chris, on Katsadia Beach.
+On their farm property, they have created a wonderful retreat where you can immerse yourself in Greek and Mediterranean cuisine.

-With local products, they conjure up an extraordinary Farm to Table Experience, where vegetables and fruit come directly from their own garden.
-Perfect for a special occasion such as a private dinner for two or for a whole group.
-More information about Orama farm to table on Instagram: Orama Lipsi
+Using local produce, they conjure up an extraordinary farm-to-table experience, with vegetables and fruit sourced directly from their own garden.
+Perfect for a special occasion, such as a private dinner for two or for a whole group.
+More info on Orama Farm to Table on Instagram: Orama Lipsi

 Dimitris Farm and Vineyard

-Owner Kostas continues his father’s legacy here and runs a farm where local products and natural wine are offered.
-Organically grown vegetables, figs, melons and much more thrive here.
-Our little one especially enjoyed the chickens and cats that live everywhere on the grounds of Dimitris Farm and Vineyard wander.
+Owner Kostas carries on his father’s legacy here, running a farm that offers local produce and natural wine.
+Organically grown vegetables, figs, melons, and much more thrive here.
+Our little one especially enjoyed the chickens and cats roaming all over the grounds of Dimitris Farm and Vineyard.

-It is also possible for young people to do a workaway on the farm.
-And during our visit, we also met a young, cheerful group that had just been served a delicious Greek lunch by Kostas.
-Why didn’t we hear from Lipsi 20 years ago?
-The idyllic seating area invites you to linger and products such as olive oil, wine, herbs and more can be purchased on site.
-Information about the Eco-farm of Lipsi can be found here: DimitrisFarm
+Young people can also do a Workaway on the farm.
+During our visit, we met a cheerful group of young people who were just being served a delicious Greek lunch by Kostas.
+Why hadn’t we heard of Lipsi 20 years ago?
+The idyllic seating area invites you to linger, and you can purchase products like olive oil, wine, herbs, and more on-site.
+Information about Lipsi’s eco-farm is available here: dimitrisfarm

 Lipsi Horse Riding

-This family-run riding stable south of Lipsi Chora is particularly known for its sunset rides, where you can enjoy the beautiful evening hours on Lipsi extensively.
-The friendly owners also offer excursions for children and inexperienced riders – perfect for those who want to sit on a horse for the first time.
-On a horseback ride you will meet the friendly donkeys of Lipsi.
+This family-run riding stable south of Lipsi Chora is particularly known for its sunset rides, where you can fully enjoy the beautiful evening hours on Lipsi.
+The friendly owners also offer rides for children and beginners—perfect for anyone trying horseback riding for the first time.
+During a ride, you’ll occasionally encounter Lipsi’s friendly donkeys.

 Lipsi Winery

-The island’s only commercial winery opened in 2013 and offers an exciting insight into the local winemaking tradition on Lipsi.
-Every Friday evening in the summer months, there is a tour with tasting of different grape varieties, including the local grape Fokiano, as well as Assyrtiko, Athiri and Syrah.
+The island’s only commercial winery opened in 2013 and offers a fascinating insight into Lipsi’s local winemaking tradition.
+Every Friday evening during the summer months, a tour with tastings of various grape varieties takes place, including the local Fokiano grape as well as Assyrtiko, Athiri, and Syrah.

-Prices start from €15 per person for four wines and a snack platter with cheese and olives.
-Pre-registration at Lipsi Winery is required as there are no regular opening hours.
-The wines of the Lipsi Winery are available from €12 per bottle and are also available in shops on the island.
-You can find more information on their website Website.
+Prices start at €15 per person for four wines and a snack platter with cheese and olives.
+Advance booking with Lipsi Winery is required, as there are no regular opening hours.
+Wines from Lipsi Winery are available starting at €12 per bottle and can also be found in shops on the island.
+You can find more information on their website.

 #8 More travel tips for Lipsi

-Lipsi is located in the eastern Aegean Sea between the islands Leros and Patmos and doesn’t have its own airport, so you can only reach Lipsi by ferry.
+Lipsi is located in the eastern Aegean Sea between the islands of Leros and Patmos and does not have its own airport—you can only reach Lipsi by ferry.

-The Kos Island is usually the ideal starting point for this, as it has an international airport.
-For example, you can find cheap flights via Skyscanner* Display:
+The island of Kos is usually the ideal starting point for this, as it has an international airport.
+You can find affordable flights, for example, via Skyscanner*:

 Ferry connections to Lipsi

-The large car ferries of Blue Star Ferries also head for the island from Piraeus or Kos several times a week, but usually arrive on Lipsi at night.
-From Samos Lipsi can also be reached in the season with Saos Ferries, Dodekanisos Seaways or Leros Express – the crossing takes between 2-4 hours.
+The large car ferries operated by Blue Star Ferries also sail to the island from Piraeus or Kos several times a week, but they usually arrive in Lipsi at night.
+From Samos, Lipsi can also be reached during the season via Saos Ferries, Dodekanisos Seaways, or Leros Express—the crossing takes between 2 and 4 hours.

-Due to its central location on the Dodecanese, Lipsi can be wonderfully integrated into island hopping, for example with Patmos, Leros, Kalymnos and Kos.
-You can find a lot of tips for this in our Travel Guide Island Hopping Dodecanese.
+Thanks to its central location in the Dodecanese, Lipsi is a wonderful addition to an island-hopping itinerary, for example with stops at Patmos, Leros, Kalymnos, and Kos.
+You’ll find plenty of tips for this in our Dodecanese Island-Hopping Travel Guide.

-Years ago, the island government of Lipsi decided that no hotels with more than 60 beds could be built.
-Thus, you will not find any large hotel bunkers and resorts on the small island.
-Most individual tourists rent private apartments, studios or holiday homes for their stay.
-If you want breakfast, you can switch to one of the two hotels, which are quite simply furnished:
+Years ago, the Lipsi island government decided that no hotels with more than 60 beds could be built.
+As a result, you won’t find any large hotel complexes or resorts on this small island.
+Most independent travelers rent private apartments, studios, or vacation homes for their stay.
+If you’d like breakfast, you can opt for one of the two hotels, though they are quite simply furnished:

-Enclosed we have picked out three beautiful accommodations on Lipsi for you.
-Click on the links from Booking.com*to see prices and availability:
+We’ve picked out three lovely accommodations on Lipsi for you below.
+Click on the Booking.com* links to view prices and availability:

-With an extension of only 8 km, Lipsi is a really small island where you can reach many places on foot.
-Local rental companies such as Moto Rent George and Moto Rent Marko & Maria offer small cars, scooters, quads and bicycles (including e-bikes).
+With a circumference of just 8 km, Lipsi is a truly small island where you can reach many places on foot.
+Local rental companies like Moto Rent George and Moto Rent Marko & Maria offer small cars, scooters, ATVs, and bicycles (including e-bikes).

-Especially by bike or scooter you can get around on Lipsi.
-You should check the vehicles for functionality before renting, because some are already a bit old.
-In the high season, we recommend that you reserve your desired vehicle in advance due to the high demand.
+Bicycles and scooters are particularly good ways to get around Lipsi.
+You should check the vehicles for proper functioning before renting them, as some are a bit older.
+During the high season, we recommend reserving your preferred vehicle in advance due to high demand.

-The travel agency Lipsi Travel Services offers the only public bus transfer on the island in high season.
-In the summer months, the bus runs daily from Lipsi Chora to the beaches of Platis Gialos, Katsadia and Chochlakoura.
-You can check the departure times at the Lipsi Travel Services office directly on the waterfront.
+The travel agency Lipsi Travel Services offers the only public bus service on the island during the high season.
+In the summer months, the bus runs daily from Lipsi Chora to the beaches of Platis Gialos, Katsadia, and Chochlakoura.
+You can inquire about departure times at the Lipsi Travel Services office right on the waterfront promenade.

-There are also two taxi drivers on Lipsi, who charge €4-7 one way, depending on the destination.
+There are also two taxi drivers on Lipsi who charge €4–7 for a one-way trip, depending on the destination.
 The most common route is from Chora to Platis Gialos Beach.
-In summer, however, taxi drivers are very busy.
-Those who have not reserved in advance have to walk home.
+However, taxi drivers are very busy in the summer.
+If you haven’t booked in advance, you’ll have to walk home.

-Compared to other Greek islands, Lipsi is not necessarily a paradise for gourmets or a mecca for lovers of fusion cuisine – but it doesn’t have to be, because here you will always find homemade Greek cuisine with good local ingredients.
-The numerous ouzeries on the waterfront promenade are well filled in the evening.
-However, it is advisable to take a look at the reviews on Google and Tripadvisor in advance.
+Compared to other Greek islands, Lipsi isn’t necessarily a paradise for gourmets or a mecca for lovers of fusion cuisine—but it doesn’t need to be, because here you’ll always find homemade Greek cuisine made with good local ingredients.
+The numerous ouzeries along the waterfront promenade are bustling in the evenings.
+However, it’s advisable to check the reviews on Google and TripAdvisor beforehand.

-The prices are still quite fair, but have of course adapted to the menus of some Cycladic islands in recent years due to international tourism.
-We have tested the following taverns and cafés ourselves and found them to be good:
+Prices are still quite reasonable, though they have naturally adjusted to the menus of many Cycladic islands in recent years due to international tourism.
+We have personally tested some of the following taverns and cafés and found them to be good:

 Vasilikos Lipsi

-This modern mezedopoleio with adjoining delicatessen is located directly on the old port of Lipsi and convinces with tasty small dishes that are ideal for sharing.
-The authentic atmosphere and the nice people make the visit a special experience.
+This modern mezedopoleio with an attached deli is located right on the old harbor of Lipsi and impresses with tasty small dishes that are ideal for sharing.
+The authentic atmosphere and the friendly people make a visit a special experience.

 Pefko Restaurant

-Located directly on the waterfront, the Pefko scores with a beautiful, green ambience and an extensive menu.
-The friendly and attentive service is exemplary, but even in June it was already really crowded in the evening – a reservation is therefore recommended.
+Located right on the waterfront promenade, Pefko stands out with its beautiful, green ambiance and extensive menu.
+The friendly and attentive service is exemplary, though it was already quite crowded in the evenings even in June—so a reservation is recommended.

 Manolis Tastes

-Creative Greek cuisine awaits you here, although not every dish achieves a 10/10.
-In the evening it was too hectic for us and you have to make a reservation.
-Our tip: Stop by for lunch, then the atmosphere is much more relaxed.
+Here you can expect creative Greek cuisine, though not every dish scores a 10/10.
+It was too hectic for us in the evening, and you absolutely must make a reservation.
+Our tip: Stop by for lunch instead; the atmosphere is much more relaxed then.

 Ouzerie Asprakis

-This cozy ouzerie, right on the harbor, serves tasty Greek meze with a focus on fish and seafood at slightly higher prices.
-The friendly staff and the great evening atmosphere make the visit worthwhile.
+This cozy ouzerie right on the harbor serves tasty Greek meze with a focus on fish and seafood dishes at slightly higher prices.
+The friendly staff and great evening atmosphere still make a visit worthwhile.

 Kairis Lipsi Bakery

-In addition to bread, pastries, cakes and ice cream, the hub in Lipsi Chora also offers local products of the island such as cheese and wine as well as other food and drinks (attention: expensive!).
-Completely sufficient for a Freddo break, but can get very crowded and hectic at times.
+The hub of Lipsi Chora offers bread, pastries, cakes, and ice cream, as well as local island products like cheese and wine, plus other food and drinks (note: pricey!).
+Perfect for a Freddo break, but it can get very crowded and hectic at times.

 Best time to visit Lipsi

 The tourist season on Lipsi starts in June and ends in September.
-If you stop by in May, you can enjoy the island in full bloom and usually all to yourself, but you have to expect that many restaurants and shops are still closed.
+Those who visit in May can enjoy the island in full bloom and usually all to themselves, but should expect many restaurants and shops to still be closed.

-In July and August, the small island fills up with individualists, sailors, Italian regulars and day trippers from Patmos – then it can get very crowded, especially on the beaches and in the tavernas.
-At this time, the overnight accommodations are usually booked up to the last room.
+In July and August, the small island fills up with independent travelers, sailors, Italian regulars, and day-trippers from Patmos—so it can get very crowded, especially on the beaches and in the taverns.
+Accommodations are usually fully booked down to the last room during this time.

-With the beginning of September, it gets quieter again on Lipsi and you can really enjoy the island again with fantastic weather and warm sea.
-From October, many facilities on the island of Lipsi close and the season comes to an end.
+As September begins, things quiet down again on Lipsi, and you can truly enjoy the island once more with fantastic weather and warm seas.
+Starting in October, many establishments on the island of Lipsi close, and the season comes to an end.

-➝ You can find an overview of more useful travel tips to the neighbouring islands of Lipsi here: Dodecanese Islands Blog
+➝ You can find an overview of more useful travel tips for the neighboring islands of Lipsi here: Dodecanese Islands Blog

-Did you like this post?
+Did you enjoy this post?
 Then save it on Pinterest!